imba/imba.io/content/manual.md

 ### Everything is Expressable

-Almost everything in imba are expressions.
+Almost everything in Imba are expressions.
 So, you can theoretically return and assign an if statement:
 ```imba
 let x = 7
 let result = if x > 10